austinyi/austinyi.github.io/_pages/publications.md

 The purpose of writing up these notes is primarily to use as a reference for myself.

 Under construction…
-(Probability Theory Ⅰ , Complex Analysis : currently completed)
+(Probability Theory Ⅰ , Complex Analysis, Abstract Algebra : currently completed)
 (Expected to be uploaded before December 2019)